 The GMFA does not require the trustee to establish and maintain a reserve fund for the bonds.
-The bonds mature in regularly increasing amounts ranging from \$1,835 to \$2,850 annually from FY 2020-21 to FY 2029-30.
+Interest rates are 5.00% and paid semiannually on December 1 and June 1.
+Principal payments are made annually on June 1.
+The bonds will mature in regularly increasing amounts ranging from \$1,930 to \$2,850 annually from FY 2021-22 to FY 2029-30.
+Outstanding principal balance at June 30, 2021 was \$21,260.

 The bonds are not subject to optional redemption prior to their respective stated maturities.